MichaelPhilippone/iTunesControl/README.markdown

 If the page that appears works, you're all ready to use the chrome extension!

-4. If step (3) did not work, make sure of a few things:
-	* you followed the instructions here: http://www.whatsmyip.org/itunesremote/
-	* you enabled Web service and PHP on your macintosh
-	* you downloaded the PHP site locally to your computer if all of the above have been completed, continue to #5

-5. Make sure the Options page for the extension has the correct address for the computer you are trying to control
+4. Make sure the Options page for the extension has the correct address for the computer you are trying to control
 	* (**MUST** be on the same local network)
 	* **Fix it!**